 “Filmed during 2011 – the 150th anniversary year of Rudolf Steiner’s birth – this two-part documentary by veteran film-maker Jonathan Stedall tells the story of Steiner’s remarkable life (1861-1925), as well as exploring the influence of his ideas and insights on a whole range of contemporary activities – education, agriculture, medicine, social and financial issues, and the arts” (Source: www. waldorftoday.com).

 The practice of Goethean Science is a way of reading and learning from nature, discovering what that means to each individual, and thereby enabling people to learn and experience for themselves.
 It involves a systematic cultivation of sensory experiences, imagination, inspiration and intuition within a holistic scientific methodology.

 We offer those who come here the chance to learn new skills while engaging in meaningful practical work.
-We have a unique specialization in full-time education in Goethean Science and Art in the English speaking world.
-We offer a two year full-time course to learn the practice of Goethean Science and Art through empirical observation in our 60 acre (27 hectare) woodland.
+We have a unique specialization in Goethean Science and Art in the English speaking world and offer courses to learn the practice of Goethean Science and Art through empirical observation in our 60 acre (27 hectare) woodland.
 Please get in touch with us if you want to find out more.

 We are proud of the buildings designed by Christopher Day and erected on the site.